Skip to content

 Speed up Your Pipelines

-We strongly recommend to use the mocked services setup not only in development but also for functional tests in your test pipelines to speed them up by magnitudes.
+We strongly recommend using the mocked services setup, not only in development, but also for functional tests in your test pipelines to speed them up by orders of magnitude.

 Overall, using inner-loop tests...

-helps speeding up your test runs by magnitudes, makes them more robust, and not the least: helps to minimize costs.
-Make use of that as much as possible and only use the full monty for real integration tests.
+helps speed up your test runs by orders of magnitude, makes them more robust, and last but not least: helps to minimize costs.
+Make use of them as much as possible and only use the full monty for real integration tests.